Here Come the (Cybis) Brides

-Wedding-themed items were relative latecomers to the Cybis retail lineup, not making their appearance until almost the end of the 1980s, with one exception which is noted under “Wedding Giftware.”
+Wedding-themed items were relative latecomers to the Cybis retail lineup, not making their appearance until almost the end of the 1980s, with one exception which is noted under ‘Wedding Giftware.’

 The Wedding Party

-The option for a red hair color was added sometime between 1996 and 1999.
+Bride Commemorative redhead by Cybis The option for a red hair color was added sometime between 1996 and 1999.
 Notice that the redhead example shown carries a bouquet of yellow orchids instead of the pink ones as in the brunette and blonde versions.

-The Bridegroom appears for the first time in the same Spring 1988 price list mentioned above, priced at $1650 and described as “Groom, 50th Anniversary.”
+The Bridegroom appears for the first time in the Spring 1988 price list at $1650 and described as Groom, 50th Anniversary.
 He too was by Lynn Brown.
-Concurrently, the above photo appears in the black-and-white Spring 1988 Introductions brochure, with a caption of “Mate to the 50th Anniversary Bride in the Fall/Winter 1988 Collection.”
-This is problematic because we don’t know whether the “1988” was a typo for 1987 (which would have been correct) OR whether Cybis planned to introduce an alternate version of the original bride later in 1988.
-Notice the flower-topped plinth in the photo, an additional element would justify the Bridegroom’s pricing matching that of the more elaborate Bride, as well.
+The upper photo appeared in the black-and-white Spring 1988 Introductions brochure, with a caption of “Mate to the 50th Anniversary Bride.”
+Notice the flower-topped plinth in the photo, an additional element that would justify the Bridegroom‘s pricing matching that of the more elaborate Bride, as well.
 He is the same height as the Bride but was never offered in a choice of hair color.
-The color photo, courtesy of the Museum of American Porcelain Art, might even be the same piece that was used for the 1988 brochure; it was acquired by them at the liquidation auction of the Cybis studio’s backstock.

-This Bridegroom is missing his plinth.
+BRIDEGROOM by CybisThis Bridegroom is missing his plinth.
 What I don’t know is whether it got lost in the interim, or whether a production decision was made at some point to discontinue the plinth element.

 The studio’s Spring 1987 introductions brochure price list shows this piece as Young Rose (Bridesmaid) at $295.
 She was in a new and ridiculously-long-titled category called the “Lovely Lady/Wedding/Sweetheart Collection” (you can read more about the studio’s Collections insanity here, lol.)
-The following year, she was in the stand-alone Wedding Category but only titled as Young Rose; by Fall 1990 she had been kicked out of the Wedding category (had she been causing a ruckus at the reception?) and put into “All Occasion Gifts” and ultimately into Children to Cherish.
-The white dress/yellow bow colorway shown here may only have been made for the first year or so; or may even have been a test/sample; the standard retail colorway of Young Rose was pink, and then a blue event variant called Roberta showed up during the 1990s.
-Those colorways can be seen in the Pink and Blue post.
-Logic suggests that the piece was originally named after Theresa Rose, who married Joseph Chorlton at just about the same time that it was introduced.
+The following year, she was in the stand-alone Wedding Category but only titled as Young Rose; by Fall 1990 she had been kicked out of the Wedding category (had she been causing a ruckus at the reception?) and put into “All Occasion Gifts” and ultimately into “Children to Cherish” even though she is a teenager, if not older.
+The white dress/yellow bow colorway shown here may only have been made for the first year or so; or may even have been a test/sample; the standard retail colorway of Young Rose was pink, and then a blue variant called Roberta showed up during the 1990s.
+Those colorways can be seen in the Retailer Event Pieces post.
+Logic suggests that the piece was originally named after Theresa Rose, who married Joseph Chorlton at just about the same time that it was first introduced.

-Another bride sculpture in a smaller size and open edition is Here Comes the Bride which is 7.5” high.
+Here Comes the Bride by Cybis view 2Another bride sculpture in a smaller size and open edition is Here Comes the Bride which is 7.5” high.
 Introduced in 1990, she has an interesting hair-color history.
 On the 1993 and 1995/96 price lists she is simply listed by name, with no mention of hair color, at $295.
 Then starting with the May 1999 list she can be had in a choice of blonde, brunette, or red hair (same price) just like the larger limited-edition Bride.
 But on the circa-2000s website, being a blonde costs more: $495, as compared to $395 for either a brunette or redhead.
 Very strange indeed!

 This is an artist’s proof/test piece of a bride with long hair that was never released for retail sale although it did receive a design number (4082.)
 It is probably the same size as Here Comes the Bride. [photo courtesy of the Museum of American Porcelain Art.]